History Department information

 - HIS 377 - Japan from 1300 to 1800 (3).

 - HIS 378 - Emergence of Japan as a Global Power (3).

 - HIS 380 - History of Modern India and South Asia (3)

 - HIS 477 - Japan: Age of Samurai (3).

 Depending on the content, HIS 393 may also satisfy the non-western history requirement.
 Please consult with an advisor.

-Six additional courses in history numbered 300 or higher, excluding HIS 301, so distributed as to give the student a comprehensive knowledge of several fields.
+Six additional courses in history, at least four at the 300 level or higher, excluding HIS 301, so distributed as to give the student a comprehensive knowledge of several fields.
 Students should consult a department advisor prior to selecting these courses.